guiglass/LUXOR/questions and answers.md

   </p>

 - Q: **Can Luxor be used with only an HMD and controllers?**
-  - Yes, there is a basic locomotion system for animating the avatar's lower body when no feet or hip trackers are preset.
+  - Yes, there is basic locomotion for animating the avatar's lower body if no feet or hip trackers are preset or the avatar may be locked for standing or sitting in place.

+- Q: **Can I mix VR hardware such as valve index controllers with a Vive headset?**
+  - Yes, many VR HMDs and controllers are compatible such as Knuckles, Vive wands, Oculus touch and WMR (using SteamVR).
 - Q: **How do we move around in Luxor?
 Can we do so while recording?**
-  - There includes several ways users may move about the scene.
-There are controls located on the main menu for moving the playspace or scaling the avatar:
+  - There are several ways users may move around in a scene.
+Some controls are located in the main menu for moving, rotating or scaling the avatar:
   <p align="center">
   <a href="/img/slew controls.png">
      <img width="15%" height="15%" src="/img/slew controls.png">